Why so many expats are choosing to live and work in Dubai and the UAE. Will you join them?

-Having a feeling of security is important when you move to new country and culture.
-Good news then that Dubai is the safest place in the Middle East for tourists and residents alike.
+Having a feeling of security is important when you move to a new country and culture.
+The good news then is that Dubai is the safest place in the Middle East for tourists and residents alike.
 Its strict laws mean that its crime rates are virtually non-existent – and where it does happen, it’s usually of the white-collar variety.

 8. Culture grows and thrives here

 The multicultural population of Dubai means that residents and visitors are exposed to not just the traditional Middle Eastern cultures, religions and languages, but those from all over the world – in just 1500 square miles!

 It truly is a melting pot of globalisation with a real community feel.
 You can learn something new and meet someone unique every day.

 9. It’s not as restrictive as the press likes to make out!

 There are often articles in the press regarding lawsuits and scary strict rules for those living and travelling in Dubai… but don’t be fooled, life in the UAE isn’t all modest fashion and demure behaviour.